paullutkus/paullutkus.github.io/posts/math/2023-07-09-largest-convex-subset.md

 The expression is a lot to parse, so I've written the two constraints with
 $\mathcal{[}$calligraphic brackets$\mathcal{]}$
 around them, and with a semicolon separating them.
 The first constraint is that
- $T$ must be a subset of $S$, and the second is that $S$ is convex.
-Qualitatively though, $C$ is just the set of all subsets of $S$ that are convex.
+ $T$ must be a subset of $S$, and the second is that $T$ must be convex.
+In plain english, $C$ is just the set of all subsets of $S$ that are convex.

 :::{.indent}

 ## The Optimization Problem ##

 What we're missing, in order to have an well-formulated optimization problem, is an objective.
-How can we express the area of a potential maximal convex subset?
+How can we express the area of one of the subsets?
 For a convex set in the plane, we can compute its area with a double integral.
 For instance, for our sets $T\in C$
 $$\iint_Tdx\;\!dy$$
 For some